RomanStakhira/kgl/README.md

 Multiplatform Kotlin Graph Library.
 Pre-alpha

 KGL provides a simply to use platform independent graph library.
+It supports directed graphs, undirected graphs, mixed graphs and loops.